AraneaDev/accountant/docs/ledger-migration.md

 > **NOTICE:** Always make sure the `user_*` and `recordable_*` column types match the ones in their respective tables.

 ## Values with more than 255 characters
 While odd, on some occasions, User Agent values may go over the 255 character mark.
-To avoid such problems, update the column from `string`
+To avoid such problems, update the column from
 ```php
 $table->string('user_agent')->nullable();
 ```

-to `text`
+to

 ```php
 $table->text('user_agent')->nullable();